harta55/EnTAP/docs/source/Running_EnTAP/execution_flags.rst

      - location (cmd/ini)
      - qualifier
      - example
-   * - frame-selection
-     - Specify the Frame Selection software to use
-         * 1. GeneMarkS-T
-         * 2. TransDecoder (default)
-     - ini
-     - integer
-     - 2
    * - complete
      - Tell EnTAP to mark all of the transcripts as 'complete'.
 This will only be seen in the final output and will not affect the run.
      - ini